wearetheframers/frame-core-wip/docs/API/frame/frame.md

 ## Key Features

 - Creation and management of Framer and Framed instances
-- Extensible architecture with plugin engine
+- Extensible architecture with a powerful plugin engine
+- Support for a plugin marketplace, allowing for premium and community plugins
+- Flexible plugin system inspired by game mods, enabling unlimited expansions and customizations

 ### Attributes